craymorgana/horiseonSEOChallenge/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- This project is optimize the source code of the provided web page.
+This project is optimize the source code of the provided web page.
 The code was missing semantics, several tags, and independent styling attributes.

 ## Installation